jacob-killelea/sendmsg/README.md

 ## Receiving the telemetry

-`--receive-only` binds the port the inverter unicasts telemetry to and reports what arrives.
-It sends nothing, so it runs in its own terminal alongside a streaming sender.
+The telemetry socket is bound by default — the port the inverter unicasts telemetry to — and what arrives is reported. `--receive-only` (short: `--rx`) sends nothing while doing it, so it runs in its own terminal alongside a `--transmit-only` (`--tx`) sender whenever the two ends need different source addresses.

 ```
 schema CMessageUnifiedSchemaIdentifier(usid='a6c9ac2467680ff5'), receive only